dylancase/Capstone1-HCA/Readme.txt

 Time Zone?

-Teams from time zones further west were shown to experience slightly stronger effects of HCA.
+Teams from time zones further west were shown to experience slightly stronger effects of HCA

-A possible theory for this is that teams on the west coast may have a slight advantage over east coast teams when travelling.
-The idea is that if you are playing a 7pm game on the west coast that feels like 10pm for the east coast team, and if you are playing a 7pm game on the east coast, that feels like 4pm for the west coast team.
-If you are planning to compete in a physical activity I imagine you would prefer to compete at 4pm than at 10pm.
+A possible theory for this is that teams on the west coast may have a slight advantage over east coast teams when travelling The idea is that if you are playing a 7pm game on the west coast that feels like 10pm for the east coast team, and if you are playing a 7pm game on the east coast, that feels like 4pm for the west coast team If you are planning to compete in a physical activity I imagine you would prefer to compete at 4pm than at 10pm

 Elevation?

 Elevation has a strong effect for the two highest elevation teams: The Denver Nuggets and the Utah Jazz

-For the rest of the teams it seems to have no effect.
+For the rest of the teams it seems to have no effect

 -----------------------------------------------